tomwhartung/jmws_protostar_idMyGadget/README.md

 ##### Site header params - Phones

-* Logo (Phone) - Replaces Admin -> Logo in protostar for phones
+* Logo (Phone) - Replaces Advanced -> Logo in protostar for phones
-* Site Title (Phone) - Replaces Admin -> Site Title in protostar for phones
+* Fluid Layout (Phone) - Replaces Advanced -> Fluid Layout in protostar for phones
-* Tag Line (Phone) - Replaces Admin -> Tag Line in protostar for phones
+* Site Title (Phone) - Replaces Advanced -> Title in protostar for phones
-* Fluid Layout (Phone) - Replaces Admin -> Fluid Layout in protostar for phones
+* Tag Line (Phone) - Replaces Advanced -> Description in protostar for phones

 ##### Site header params - Tablets

-* Logo (tablet) - Replaces Admin -> Logo in protostar for tablets
+* Logo (tablet) - Replaces Advanced -> Logo in protostar for tablets
-* Site Title (tablet) - Replaces Admin -> Site Title in protostar for tablets
+* Fluid Layout (tablet) - Replaces Advanced -> Fluid Layout in protostar for tablets
-* Tag Line (tablet) - Replaces Admin -> Tag Line in protostar for tablets
+* Site Title (tablet) - Replaces Advanced -> Title in protostar for tablets
-* Fluid Layout (tablet) - Replaces Admin -> Fluid Layout in protostar for tablets
+* Tag Line (tablet) - Replaces Advanced -> Description in protostar for tablets

 ##### Site header params - Desktop Browsers

-* Logo (Desktop) - Replaces Admin -> Logo in protostar for desktop browsers
+* Logo (Desktop) - Replaces Advanced -> Logo in protostar for desktop browsers
-* Site Title (Desktop) - Replaces Admin -> Site Title in protostar for desktop browsers
+* Fluid Layout (Desktop) - Replaces Advanced -> Fluid Layout in protostar for desktop browsers
-* Tag Line (Desktop) - Replaces Admin -> Tag Line in protostar for desktop browsers
+* Site Title (Desktop) - Replaces Advanced -> Title in protostar for desktop browsers
-* Fluid Layout (Desktop) - Replaces Admin -> Fluid Layout in protostar for desktop browsers
+* Tag Line (Desktop) - Replaces Advanced -> Description in protostar for desktop browsers

 #### New tab: Hamburger Nav
 This template supports the creation and placement of hamburger menus on one or both sides of the site header.